-Many people with chronic leukaemia won't have any symptoms at all.
-About 50 out of every 100 cases of CLL (50%) are diagnosed because a person has a routine blood test for something else.
+Many people with chronic lymphocytic leukaemia (CLL) won't have any symptoms at all.
+They are diagnosed because they have a routine blood test for something else.

 In CLL symptoms tend to be mild at first and get worse slowly.
 Many symptoms are vague.
 You may feel as if you had the flu.

 Remember, many people with CLL have no symptoms at first.
 Many of the symptoms listed below occur in CLL but are more likely to be caused by other illnesses.

 In CLL, you can have swollen glands (lymph nodes).
 The swollen glands are most often in your neck or under your arms.
 You may also get an enlarged spleen.
 The spleen is an organ on the left of your body, just under your ribs.
 If your spleen becomes much bigger than normal, it can be uncomfortable or painful.
 Your doctor may be able to feel that the spleen is enlarged.

 CLL itself uses up energy that your body would otherwise use or store.
 So you may lose weight, even if you eat normally.
 Rarely, an enlarged spleen may also increase the weight loss by squashing your stomach and making you feel full more quickly than usual.
 You may then eat less than normal.

 As the number of abnormal white blood cells rise, you may pick up infections more easily.
 This is because the abnormal white blood cells cannot fight off infection as well as healthy ones.

 The lack of space in the bone marrow also interferes with the production of red blood cells.
 These normally help to carry oxygen around the body.
 If you do not have enough red blood cells, this is known as anaemia.
 You may feel breathless and tired.
 Anaemia is generally a later symptom of CLL.